 This is very important legislation because it is designed to protect you!
 Prior to this bill being passed, a strict interpretation of the law would have found anyone practicing any kind of unlicensed healing art in California as technically in violation of the Medical Practice Act.
 This means that this practitioner could be prosecuted for “practicing medicine without a license.”
 If you are willing to comply with SB-577, you can safely offer services in California without fear of being charged with what is a felony.

 Compliance with SB-577 for Reiki sessions

-Although you should verbally review much of this information with new clients, you definitely need to provide the following information in writing in situations where SB-577 applies.
+Although you can (and probably should) verbally review the following information with new clients, you are legally required to provide this information in writing in situations where SB-577 applies.

 Additionally, all written information is to use “lay person language” that the client will understand.

 - A statement about what Reiki is

 - A statement about what Reiki is not (e.g., it is not licensed, it is not considered to be traditional Western medicine)